bdempe18/awesome-data-science/README.md

 # data-science-awesome
-Library of statistics, data science, and programming resources as well as local config files
+This repository is a library of statistics, data science, and general statistical programming resources as well as config files.
+Specialized resources and learning documents can be found in the respective folders while general resources are located in this markdown file.

+If you have resources or additionsto make, feel free to make a pull request!

 ### Cheat Sheets
  - [Bootstrap](https://hackerthemes.com/bootstrap-cheatsheet/)